erikwj/finch/docs/src/main/tut/user-guide.md

 chunked/non-chunked.
 This is mostly about what API Finagle provides for streaming: chunked requests may read via `request.reader`, non-chunked via `request.content`.

-Similar to the rest of predefined endpoints, these are come in pairs required/optional.
+Similar to the rest of predefined endpoints, these come in pairs required/optional.

 Non-chunked bodies: